xieweiAlex/English_Learning/words/2022/words-Mar.md

 Her husband was a charming, but lazy and **feckless** man. -
 Another **curveball** could be **on tap** for today as the Labor Department publishes fresh Consumer Price Index data.

 In the first days of war, Russia’s armoured might **shrivelled** before the courage of the nation it had attacked.
 I'm not **uptight**, man.
 Oil makes up about 45% of gas prices, which is why President Biden is playing **footsie** with the Iranians, Saudis and Venezuelans.
 They have oil.
 Biden wants cheaper gas. -
-Makeshift arms are pouring out of Ukraine’s **ateliers**.
+**Makeshift** arms are **pouring out of** Ukraine’s **ateliers**. -

-"They tried to depict the U.S., the West and NATO as not trustworthy and people in Taiwan as delusional to think the U.S. will protect Taiwan at all," Doublethink Lab CEO Min Hsuan Wu told Axios.
+"They tried to **depict** the U.S., the West and NATO as not trustworthy and people in Taiwan as delusional to think the U.S. will protect Taiwan at all," Doublethink Lab CEO Min Hsuan Wu told Axios.
 **Burn pits** were used during the U.S. wars in Iraq and Afghanistan to dispose of all manner of waste, including metal, plastics, rubber, and human **excrement**.
 Could some broader peace talks **beckon**?
 Probably not.
 It’s more in Mr Putin’s nature to double down, not **back down**. -